zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

-If you're like me, you probably never could've imagined a scenario when you’d use the Cartesian product.
+If you're like me, you probably had a hard time imagining a scenario when you’d use the Cartesian product.
 So, I was surprised when I found it useful for solving a number of analytical problems programming in [SAS](https://www.sas.com/en_us/home.html).

 Here I discuss programming the Cartesian product in SAS to solve just one of those analytical problems: